bmorton/deployster/README.md

 Deployster is a Golang HTTP service for simplifying deploys to a CoreOS [Fleet cluster][fleet-cluster].
 It is extremely opinionated in how you tag your Docker images, where you store them, and how the service's unit files are configured.

+This project is also available as `bmorton/deployster` publically on the [Docker Hub Registry][deployster-docker-hub].

-This project is currently in use for a few side projects, but is not currently in heavy production use.
+Currently this project is in use for a few side projects, but is not currently in heavy production use.
+[Yammer][yammer] has been exploring this path for production and this will likely be used in some prototyping there.

 ### Features